Driver dead, passenger seriously injured after semi-truck hit-and-run on I-55

-BOLINGBROOK, Ill. — A driver is dead after they were hit by a semi-truck trailer while pulled over on the side of the road on I-55 in Bolingbrook early Friday morning, police said.
+BOLINGBROOK, Ill. — A person is dead and another person injured after they were hit by a semi-truck trailer on I-55 in Bolingbrook early Friday morning, police said.

 Police were dispatched to the location of I-55 northbound at milepost 267 in Bolingbrook around 3:23 a.m., responding to a fatal crash.

-Police said a vehicle was pulled over onto the right shoulder of the road when the driver exited the vehicle with one passenger.
-They were standing close to lane three when they were both struck by a semi-truck.
+Police said a vehicle was pulled over onto the right shoulder of the road when the driver and a passenger exited the vehicle.
+They were standing close to the third lane when they were both struck by a semi-truck.

 The driver of a semi-truck fled the scene, police said.
 The driver of the vehicle was pronounced dead on the scene and the passenger was transported to the hospital with serious injures.